CreativeIT/material-angular-dashboard/README.md

-# Material Angular Dashboard
+# Material Angular Dashboard + AWS Lambda

-Welcome to the first dark dashboard with Google Material Design and Angular!
+Welcome to the first dark dashboard with Google Material Design and Angular powered with [AWS Lambda](https://aws.amazon.com/lambda/) deployment facility!

 <a target="_blank" href="http://material-angular-dashboard.creativeit.io/"><img src="https://trello-attachments.s3.amazonaws.com/55f8466d8f95075bca20dd66/5bf421455ab0f05102cadac9/eee32e50e9fc278b715442a3fc6f65aa/Readme.png"/></a>

+# Overview

+This bundle contains the [`feature/backend`](https://github.com/CreativeIT/material-angular-dashboard/tree/feature/backend) bundle code and configuration for deployment on AWS Lambda.

+AWS Lambda lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume - there is no charge when your code is not running.

-Its much more fun with the [demo](http://material-angular-dashboard.creativeit.io).
+Its much more fun with the [demo](https://g5ope910kg.execute-api.eu-central-1.amazonaws.com/production/).

 Material admin template is absolutely free for commercial usage theme, based on Google Material Design guidelines.